pmean/build-website/text/05/AnecdotalEvidence.md

 -   **[Confirmation bias](http://www.skepdic.com/confirmbias.html)**:
-    *Confirmation bias refers to a type of selective thinking whereby one tends to notice and to look for what confirms one\'s beliefs, and to ignore, not look for, or undervalue the relevance of what contradicts one\'s beliefs.*
+    *Confirmation bias refers to a type of selective thinking whereby one tends to notice and to look for what confirms one's beliefs, and to ignore, not look for, or undervalue the relevance of what contradicts one's beliefs.*
 -   **[Selective thinking](http://www.skepdic.com/selectiv.html)**:
     *Selective thinking is the process whereby one selects out favorable evidence for remembrance and focus, while ignoring unfavorable